Ampacity, voltage drop, correction factors, OCPD selection, neutral and EGC sizing to NEC (NFPA 70).

 Specific wet-rated insulation types include MTW, RHW, RHW-2, TW, THW, THW-2, THHW, THWN, THWN-2, XHHW, XHHW-2, XHWN, XHWN-2, or ZW.
 Examples may include underground installations, areas subject to water spray, outdoor exposed locations, swimming pool areas, etc.

-Use the insulations listed as sunlight-resistant or cover non-sunlight-resistant conductors with sunlight-resistant tape or sleeving.
+To stay on the safe side, use the insulations listed as sunlight-resistant or cover non-sunlight-resistant conductors with sunlight-resistant tape or sleeving.
 Installation examples may include rooftop installations, outdoor conduit runs, solar panel wiring, etc.

 Use insulations and conductors suitable for the specific corrosive environment.
 Installation examples may include chemical plants, food processing facilities, refineries, marine environments, and areas with oil/grease exposure.

-The connections at the ends of the cable also have temperature limits: you can't exceed 110.14 °C, as shown in Fig. 1.
+The connections at the ends of the wire also have temperature limits: you can't exceed 110.14 °C, as shown in Fig. 1.
 This electrical code section is intended to ensure that all parts of an electrical system can withstand the heat generated by electrical current.
-We must use the lowest temperature rating of all the connections when determining how much current the cable can safely carry.
-E.g., a cable might be rated for 90°C (194°F), but an outlet might only be rated for 60°C (140°F).
+We must use the lowest temperature rating of all the connections when determining how much current the wire can safely carry.
+E.g., a wire might be rated for 90°C (194°F), but an outlet might only be rated for 60°C (140°F).
 We use the 60°C rating to determine safe current levels.
 Use the lowest temperature rating in the system always:

 NEC Article 310 (tables 310.12, 310.16–21) and Appendix B (tables B.2(1)–B.2(10)) document conductor ampacities.
 All tabulated values require correction per 310.15 and are limited by terminal ratings per 110.14(C).